pyxem/orix/doc/basic_usage.rst

 Rotations
 ~~~~~~~~~

-Within orix a Rotation is the transformation (this will make more sense upon reading the Orientation section)
+Within orix a Rotation describes the transformation of a vector (this formality of language will make more sense upon reading the Orientation section).
-that rotates a vector.
-They are represented with unit quaternions, as four-dimensional data structures and support
+Rotations are represented with unit quaternions, as four-dimensional data structures and support
-many standard operations, including finding the inverse, with the ~ method
+many standard operations; examples below:

 .. code:: python